5 White Wines from Piedmont you must try this summer!

 But let’s get to the point.

-Which are the white wines to choose between all these small wineries in Alto Piemonte?
+Which are the white wines from Piedmont to choose from all the incredible options?

-Here you will find our five fresh suggestions for the summer season:
+Here you will find our five suggestions for the summer season:

 Antonello and Paolo Rovellotti manage the company based in the beautiful Ricetto di Ghemme, a medieval village that flanks the ancient road that leads from Novara to Valsesia.
 This wine is 100% Erbaluce, the unnameable grape variety, whose name and denomination remain the exclusive right of the Canavese producers, excluding those of the Novarese.
 It is delicate to the nose, punctuated with wildflowers, and light touches of citrus fruits that anticipate a nice sip cleansed by astringent sensations and taste of lime.